By: Jeremy Neisser

 Furthermore, I think that the Velocity NITRO will serve you well as a commuter or stability shoe, that is to say, you could easily run to your local track or dirt road as a warm-up and then run the entire workout in the shoe as well.

 There seems to be a lot of versatility for this shoe, but I won’t recommend it for ultra-easy runs, or exceptionally fast runs.

 Conclusion - Adding a pep to your step!

-There are a lot of great things going on with this shoe.
+There are a lot of great things going on with this versatile pair of running shoes.
 It feels like the Velocity NITRO fills in for just about any runner’s wants and needs - overall a durable, highly cushioned shoe.